Dan Bing Taiwanese Breakfast Crepes

 How To Make Dan Bing Taiwanese Breakfast Crepes Sauce

 Traditionally people will use sweet soy sauce as a dipping sauce for Dan Bing Taiwanese Breakfast Crepes.
 Some people also like to add a touch of hot sauce.
-However, to make healthy and soy-free version of sweet soy sauce really adds extra time to the recipe.
+However, making a healthy and soy-free version of sweet soy sauce really adds extra time to the recipe.
 To be honest, my brother and I actually prefer using Paleo Ketchup or my Keto Scallion Pancake Dipping Sauce.
-They taste just as fabulous and so much healthier, too !
+They taste just as fabulous and so much healthier, too!

 But really you can use any dipping sauce you like.
-Dan Bing Taiwanese Breakfast Crepes are not only great for breakfast but also perfect for school lunch boxes or afternoon snacks because you can wrap so many different things in the crepes to make your own version.
-Did I mention these crepes are freezer friendly ?
+Dan Bing Taiwanese Breakfast Crepes are great for breakfast and perfect for school lunch boxes or afternoon snacks because you can wrap so many different things in the crepes to make your own version.
+Did I mention these crepes are freezer friendly?

 Dan Bing Taiwanese Breakfast Crepes